sammyd/iOS8-day-by-day-book/manuscript/27-launch-images.md

 ![iOS8 Launch Images](images/27/ios8_launch_images.png)

-> __Top Tip:__ Until you either populate these new image cells, _or_ provide a XIB/Storyboard launch screen, then your app will run in scaled mode on iPhone 6 and 6 Plus.
-It's therefore _really_ important to add this when upgrading your old apps if you want to properly support the new devices.
+T> __Top Tip:__ Until you either populate these new image cells, _or_ provide a T> XIB/Storyboard launch screen, then your app will run in scaled mode on iPhone 6 T> and 6 Plus.
+It's therefore _really_ important to add this when upgrading your T> old apps if you want to properly support the new devices.

 Although this approach is perfectly viable, there are a couple of issues: